About our COVID-19 cancellation policy. Our cancellation policy in full is here.

 Chamonix is one of the places best equipped for this situation because there are quite a lot of other things to do (being in Tignes, for instance, without lifts, would be quite a different prospect) so it was busy last year…not noticeably any less busy than usual.

 We do understand that this will be a concern for many people who are crossing a border to get here, but we were fully booked last season with no lifts and everyone had a great time.
-Our guests were almost entirely French residents, and travel from other countries does represent something of a risk to us, just as it does to you – but you as a guest can insure against that risk, as we cannot.

 We do think a lot of people will book later, waiting for a bit more clarity.
 Which is totally understandable, and of course you may well prefer to do that!
 And who knows, we may still be available, so keep in touch 🙂